Zero Liquid Discharge – removing liquid waste for good

 Although every ZLD system will be different, many will comprise a pre-treatment phase, an evaporation phase to remove most of the water, and a further concentration or crystallization phase to produce the final solid residue.
 Pre-treatment often focuses on removing organic elements and any chemicals which could damage evaporation or other equipment later in the process.
 Most common water treatments, such as pH adjustment, flocculation, membrane processing, degasification, oxidation, separation and even aerobic and anaerobic digestion, have all been used as pre-treatments for ZLD systems.

-Traditionally, vapour compression evaporation has been the main method employed for ZLD processing, with evaporation typically recovering around 95% of wastewater as distillate.
+Traditionally, vapor compression evaporation has been the main method employed for ZLD processing, with evaporation typically recovering around 95% of wastewater as distillate.
 Any remaining concentrate is then further treated physically or chemically to produce solid residues (such as crystals) and water.
 Evaporators used in ZLD systems are often run at lower pressures in order to reduce the boiling point of the liquid being treated.
 This has three benefits: less energy is required so energy costs are reduced; the formation of many hydrates and salts occurs at lower concentrations at lower temperatures; and it allows the temperature of any remaining concentrate to be raised during subsequent processing.

 Whatever kind of evaporator is employed, heat exchangers can play a crucial role in reducing the running costs of a ZLD system by utilizing heat from process water and other existing sources, and also recapturing heat at the end of the process and reusing it to boost the energy efficiency of the overall ZLD system.

 ZLD in action

 HRS is currently installing a ZLD system for an industrial client in Europe.
 This contains the following three process steps: